-• intellectual disability [INTELLECTUAL DISABILITY];

-- Hearing impairment (including deafness) [DEAF OR HARD OF HEARING]; - Speech or language impairment [SPEECH OR LANGUAGE IMPAIRMENT]; - Visual impairment (including blindness) [VISUAL IMPAIRMENT]; - Serious emotional disturbance [EMOTIONAL DISTURBANCE]; - Orthopedic impairment [ORTHOPEDIC IMPAIRMENT]; - Autism [AUSTISM]; - Traumatic brain injury [TRAUMATIC BRAIN INJURY]; - Other health impairment [OTHER HEALTH IMPAIRMENT]; - Specific learning disability [SPECIFIC LEARNING DISABILITY]; - Deaf-blindness [DEAF-BLINDNESS]; or - Multiple disabilities [MULTIPLE DISABILITIES]; and by reason thereof, needs special education and related services.
+intellectual disability;

+- Hearing impairment (including deafness);

+- Speech or language impairment;

+- Visual impairment (including blindness);

+- Emotional disability;

+- Orthopedic impairment;

+- Autism:

+- Traumatic brain injury;

+- Other health impairment;

+- Specific learning disability;

+- Deaf-blindness;

+- Noncategorical Early Childhood (through 2024-2025) or Developmental Delay; or

+- Multiple disabilities; and

+by reason thereof, needs special education and related services.
+See [DISABILITIES].
 "Special education" means specially designed instruction, at no cost to the parents, to meet the unique needs of a student with a disability including instruction conducted in the classroom, in the home, in hospitals and institutions, and in other settings, and instruction in physical education.

 "Specially designed instruction" means instruction adapted, as appropriate, to the needs of the eligible student under the IDEA, which may include the content, methodology or delivery of instruction; addressing the unique needs of the student that result from the student's disability; and ensuring access of the student to the general curriculum so that the student can meet the educational standards with the jurisdiction of the District that apply to all students.
+Specially designed instruction includes any evidence-based dyslexia program provided by the District.

 "Related services" means a wide array of developmental, corrective, and other supportive services that are required to assist the student to benefit from special education.
 Related services do not include a medical device that is surgically implanted, the optimization of that device's functioning (mapping), maintenance of that device, or the replacement of that device.
 Special education and related services are based on peer-reviewed research to the extent practicable.
 This means there is reliable evidence to demonstrate that the program or services are effective in meeting the needs of the student.
 Peer-reviewed research ensures that the quality of the research meets the established standard of the field.
 Peer-reviewed research may apply to academic, as well as nonacademic areas, such as behavioral interventions.
-Related services include, but are not limited to assistive technology, audiology services, counseling services, interpreting services, medical services, music therapy, occupational therapy, orientation and mobility services, parent counseling and training, physical therapy, psychological services, recreation, rehabilitation counseling services, school health services, social work services in school, speech-language therapy, and transportation.
+Related services include, but are not limited to assistive technology, audiology services, counseling services, interpreting services, medical services, music therapy, occupational therapy, orientation and mobility services, parent physical therapy, counseling and training, psychological services, recreation, rehabilitation counseling services, school health services, social work services in school, speech-language therapy, and transportation.

-District or Campus Assessment Personnel-which includes, but is not limited to, a licensed specialist in school psychology, an educational diagnostician or other appropriately certified or licensed practitioner with experience and training in the area of the disability, or a licensed or certified professional for a specific eligibility category or related service- is responsible for collecting and reviewing data in connection with the determination of the student's eligibility.
+District or Campus Assessment Personnel-which includes, but is not limited to, a school psychologist/licensed specialist in school psychology, an educational diagnostician or other appropriately certified or licensed practitioner with experience and training in the area of the disability, or a licensed or certified professional for a specific eligibility category or related service- is responsible for collecting and reviewing data in connection with the determination of the student's eligibility.
 However, determination of eligibility itself is made by the student's ARD Committee, including the parent and the qualified Assessment Personnel.
 See [ARD COMMITTEE MEMBERSHIP].